IN THE MOUNTAINS OF FIRE

 Wistfully Wallace murmurs, “With his wife by his side,” before retiring, himself.

 George and I play cards awhile, before sleeping in our turn, winning and losing chocabees back and forth by the heater’s glow, but which one won at the stroke of midnight, if we even made it so late, we’ll never know for sure.)

-Tanjin gently shakes me awake, just as I ordered him to do when the time would come for it, but I cannot help but groan, even as I roll over and reach for the rifle next to me—which isn't there because, as I foggily remember, I beat it to a pulp on Christmas.
-"Lie still," he says, pressing his hand against me.
-"You don't have to stand up just yet.
-You'll go dizzy if you do."
+Tanjin gently shakes me awake, just as I ordered him to do when the time would come for it, but I can't help but groan, even as I roll over and reach for the rifle next to me—which isn’t there because, as I foggily now remember, I beat it to a pulp on Christmas.
+“Lie still,” he says, pressing his hand against me.
+“You don’t have to stand up just yet.
+You’ll go dizzy if you do.”
 And he stares out to where elders watch the moon, raising their hands to the horizon to measure how far it rose.